 - Just past the tea plantation there are various routes leading off.
 Stick to the main path and don’t veer off.

 - Once you get to the opening, you are there.
-Take your time and find the spot that suits you.
+Take your time and find the perfect spot for your photos.

 If the weather is good we would suggest taking a picnic as the scenery is beautiful.

 2. Trek to the Ravana Falls (Ella Waterfall)

-As you can see the main activity to do in Ella in trekking.
-We got into a routine where we would wake up early in the morning, have breakfast in our guesthouse and head out early.
+During the 5 days we spent in Ella we got into a routine where we would wake up early in the morning, have breakfast in our guesthouse and head out early.
 In the afternoon we would have a siesta before heading out for dinner and cocktails in the town.
 The perfect day!

 One of our most memorable moments was when we trekked to the Ella Waterfall (Ravana Falls).
 The scenery along the way was jaw dropping.
 When we got near to the waterfall we met a local.
 He watched us go to the viewing area and then said to us to follow him.
 Not wanting to miss a challenge we duly followed.
 When he clambered under the safety barrier we started to have second thoughts.
 In the end we carried on as this is normal in Asia right?

 I am so glad that we did follow him as he led us to a huge rock right next to the waterfall.
 We sat there for hours admiring the view and listening to the powerful water cascade over the edge.
 The only trouble was we forgot the route back up to the top!

 You can also swim at Ella Waterfall.
 The weather in the highlands are a lot cooler than the coastal areas but it can sometimes get sticky.
 What better way to cool of then at the foot of some waterfalls?
 Just make sure you take care on the rocks as they are very slippy.
 Don’t try to climb the waterfall either as it’s very dangerous.